ni/javascript-styleguide/README.md

 Extend `@ni/eslint-config-playwright` and `@ni/eslint-config-playwright/requiring-type-checking` in the [ESLint configuration](https://eslint.org/docs/user-guide/configuring/configuration-files#configuration-file-formats).
 Set the `parserOptions.project` configuration to the project's TypeScript configuration.

 **Note:** The Playwright configurations extend the TypeScript configurations, so it is not necessary for an application to extend them both.
+However, the Playwright configurations should only be applied to directories that contain Playwright tests.

 ```js
 {